-A hybrid zonotope is the union of $2^{n_b}$ constrained zonotopes corresponding to the possible combinations of binary factors.
-The hybrid zonotope is given in \textit{Hybrid Constrained Generator-representation} and the shorthand notation of $\mathcal{Z}_h=\langle G^c,G^b,c,A^c,A^b,b\rangle\subset\Rspace^n$ is used to denote the set given by \eqref{def-eqn-hybridZono}.
-Continuous and binary \emph{generators} refer to the columns of $G^c$ and $G^b$, respectively.
-A hybrid zonotope with no binary factors $\xi_b$ is a constrained zonotope, $\mathcal{Z}_c=\langle G,c,A,b\rangle\subset\Rspace^n$, and a hybrid zonotope with no binary factors and no constraints is a zonotope, $\mathcal{Z}=\langle G,c\rangle\subset\Rspace^n$.
-Identities and time complexity of linear transformations, Minkowski sums, generalized intersections, and generalized half-space intersections are reported in \cite[Section 3.2]{Bird_HybZono}.
-An identity and time complexity for Cartesian products is given in \cite{BIRDthesis_2022}.
+A hybrid zonotope is the union of $2^{n_b}$ constrained zonotopes corresponding to the possible combinations of binary factors $\xi^b$.
+The hybrid zonotope \eqref{def-eqn-hybridZono} is given in shorthand notation as $\mathcal{Z}_h=\langle G^c,G^b,c,A^c,A^b,b\rangle\subset\Rspace^n$.
+Identities and time complexity scaling of linear transformations, Minkowski sums, generalized intersections, and generalized half-space intersections are reported in \cite[Section 3.2]{Bird_HybZono}.
+An identity and time complexity for Cartesian products are given in \cite{BIRDthesis_2022}.
 Methods for removing redundant generators and constraints of a hybrid zonotope were reported in \cite{Bird_HybZono} and further developed in \cite{BIRDthesis_2022}.